 Comments Off on Personal Development and Education Thanks To Alan Cohen

 Alan Cohen is a motivational guru and one of the top-ranking thinkers and writers.
 He influences the lives of many people who want to live better and are open to getting out of their comfort zone.
 I recently reviewed his book “How Good Can You Let It Get?” in my speech for GED students and this post is a summary of it.
-If these students want to see how their monthly income compares to an hourly rate, they can use this calculator.
+These students now really have a great way to get ahead fast if the use the Covcell GED Prep Course.